tbreslein/syke_zig/README.md

 # syke

-configure your system using lua
+Configure your system using lua.

+## example

+Note that `syke` loads the lua standard library for you when reading the config.